Investment Opportunity

 Sector Backdrop: The European Opportunity

-The European Union is one of the world’s biggest users of oil and gas.
 In recent years, the EU has come to rely ever more on imports for energy, with much coming from Russia.
 This stopped after Russia invaded Ukraine, causing Europe to increase its imports from Norway, the United States and Qatar, which cost far more to import.
+This approach is not just costly, it generates higher carbon emissions compared to the domestic supply that could be provided by MCF Energy’s projects in Austria, Germany, and the Czech Republic, once they become operational.

 By reducing the amount of oil and gas it imports, the EU can save money, lessen its carbon footprint, and increase domestic security.

-Private exploration and production companies drive growth, while US-headquartered majors prioritize shareholder payouts and production growth, and European-headquartered majors balance energy security and transition.
-MCF Energy aims to do both.
+In the energy sector, private exploration and production companies drive growth.
+US-headquartered majors prioritize shareholder payouts and production growth, and European-headquartered majors balance energy security with the green transition.

 Investment Case